 Summary : Whales and wildlife, kayaking and hiking.
-Thirteen days take you through the inside passages and Glacier Bay National Park plus remote wilderness, Native culture, and history.
+Thirteen days take you through Canada’s Inside Passage and Southeast Alaska—plus remote wilderness, native culture, and Pacific Northwest natural history.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking

 We honor all in-market promotions.
 Please contact us for current offers.

 Ah, the Emerald City!
 Check-in at the hospitality center and later, board your ship and settle in.
 Depending on your vessel, depart from downtown Seattle, cruising along the city’s picturesque waterfront.
 Or leave from Fisherman’s Terminal and transit the historic Hiram M. Chittenden Locks, where it’s a 20-foot drop into the Salish Sea.
 Adieu, Seattle.